Statistics Netherlands

-The CBS carries out a program that needs to be ratified by the Central Commission for Statistics.
-This commission was replaced in 2016 by an Advisory Board.
-This independent board must guard the impartiality, independence, quality, relevance, and continuity of the CBS, according to the Law on the CBS of 1996 (Wet op het Centraal bureau en de Centrale commissie voor de statistiek) and 2003.
+The programme of CBS needs to be ratified by the Central Commission for Statistics, which was replaced by an Advisory Board in 2016.
+This independent board must ensure the impartiality, independence, quality, relevance, and continuity of CBS, according to the relevant legislation (Law on the CBS (Wet op het Centraal bureau en de Centrale commissie voor de statistiek) 1996 and 2003).

 History

 CBS was established in 1899 in response to the need for independent and reliable information that advances the understanding of social issues and supports public decision making.
 This is still the main role of CBS.
 Philip Idenburg, who worked at the CBS from 1929–1966, played a key role in salvaging the work of the Mundaneum offices in The Hague, arranging for Gerd Arntz to be involved in setting up the Dutch Foundation for Statistics, which used the Isotypes previously developed by Arntz and Otto Neurath.

 Offices

-The CBS has offices in The Hague and Heerlen.
+CBS has offices in The Hague and Heerlen.
 The office in Heerlen was located there by the government in 1973 to compensate the area for the loss of ten of thousands of jobs because of closing the coal mines.
 The office in The Hague with the name 'Double U' was designed by Branimir Medić and Pero Puljiz.
 It has a surface of 33191 m2 and the total cost was €41,000,000.
 The office in Heerlen was designed by Meyer en Van Schooten Architects in 2009.
 The office has a surface of 22000 m2 and parking spaces for 296 cars.
 Glass was used everywhere in the building.
 The main hall has a glass roof and the outside walls are fully glass.
 The several straight staircases in the main hall have glass balustrades with a RVS handrail and were manufactured by EeStairs.
 Queen Beatrix of the Netherlands officially opened the building on 30 September 2009.